Jean Chouan: Reliability of sources

 Much of the biographical material on Jean Chouan is based on the work of Jacques Duchemin des Cépeaux, in a work written in 1825 at the request of the king, Charles X, who ruled France from 1824 until 1830.
 Cépeaux was considered to be a royalist partisan, and the claims that he presents may be unfounded or influenced by his perceived bias.
 Therefore, the story of Jean Chouan likely could consist more of legends of the revolution than facts.
 The persistence of the legend can be explained by the fact it has been continuously nourished by a small faction of Catholics and royalist-legitimists who have remained active up to the present day.

 Chouan's presence in history is mostly barren and archives, even those belonging to aristocrats living in the region, indicate that he was completely unknown prior to the Bourbon restoration in 1814.
 One thing is certain: the republicans, in their effort to quell the insurgency, contributed to the birth of the legend.
 The name, Jean Chouan, may, in fact, have been invented by republican authorities who were unable to name the true leaders of the insurrection against their own 1789 revolution, the revolution that had unseated the royal house of Bourbon in the first place.

-There is, in much of the Jean Chouan material, that is reminiscent of Robin Hood and his merry men.
-Chouan was a romantic hero who, with a small band of devoted followers living in the forest, stage courageous raids against a hated regime.
-How much of this is romantic legend and how much is historically factual will probably always be open to debate.
-The tales, true or not, have proved to be a rich source of literary inspiration.
-Most notably, Honoré de Balzac drew from this history in writing the last of his series of novels, La Comédie humaine—a work called "The Chouans".
-Nonetheless, it should be remembered that there is a history, indisputably true, associated with the figure of Jean Chouan; it is the history of a bloody and costly civil war in western France.